fourstix/Elfos-utils/README.md

 ## say
 **Usage:** say *text*
-Print the string *text* to the output
+Print the string *text* to the output.

 ## stack
 **Usage:** stack
-Print the value of the Elf/OS stack pointer
+Print the value of the Elf/OS stack pointer.

 ## cmd
 **Usage:** cmd [-e] [*filename*, default = start.cmd]
 Run commands from the file *filename*, or the file start.cmd if not specified.
+Each line of the file contains a separate command.
 The option -e will echo the commands before they are executed.

 **Note:**
 To use *cmd* as the ELf/OS init program, copy this file as an executable file named *init* in the /bin directory.
-The Elf/OS will then execute the commands contained in the start.cmd file in the root directory when the Elf/OS boots.
+The Elf/OS will then execute the commands contained in the start.cmd file in the root / directory when the Elf/OS boots. *(Press and hold Input /EF4 to skip the execution of start.cmd and auto-baud during boot-up.)*

+## cls
+**Usage:** cls
+Clear the display screen. *(Clears both ANSI and non-ANSI displays.)*

+## MemoryHog
+**Usage:** MemoryHog *size*
+Allocate a block of memory of *size* bytes on the heap for testing low memory conditions.

 STG NVR/RTC/UART and STG EPROM Utility Commands
 -----------------------------------------------